June 2nd, 2011

 Motions In Limine

 Unfair trial tactics can prejudice the jury against your client.
 I recently witnessed a defense lawyer engage in improper tactics at trial.
 This post under “How I Practice Law” discusses pre-trial motions that address unfair tactics.
-The focus is on on a car collision case, but most apply to any jury trial.
+The focus is on on a car collision case, but apply to any jury trial.

 Failure to Call a Witness.
 There should be no comment concerning individuals who have knowledge of facts in the case but have not been called as witnesses.
 Both lawyers have subpoena power giving them the ability to call any witness they chose to testify at trial.
 To express, imply, or raise questions to or in front of the jury about individuals that have knowledge but have not been heard from has no purpose but to prejudice a party in the eyes of the jury.
 (This motion, which should be granted, puts the torch in advance to a lawyer who engages in this underhanded tactic).

 Commenting on Documents that could have been Introduced into Evidence.
 There should be no mention of documents that could have been introduced but have not.
 Both lawyers have the ability to Request Production or Subpoena documents.
 As with commenting on absent witnesses commenting on absent documents has no legitimate purpose and is only done to poison the jury.
-(The document version of failure to call a witness).
+(This is the document version of failure to call a witness).

 Commenting on Plaintiff’s Absence from Trial.
 Because of [plaintiff's employment] she is unable to attend trial beyond the first day and at the time of her direct and cross examination.
 The jury should be informed of this reality.
 Thereafter any comment on plaintiff being absent has no relevance to our case.
 Any comment on absence can only prejudice plaintiff.
 (This motion is included when plaintiff is unable to attend the full trial).